turingschool/curriculum/tutorials/models/modules.markdown

 ```

 Note the added `self.` on the method intended to be a class method on the including class.
+[TODO: I'm not 100% about this, but the title_search method was change from an instance to a class method in this refactoring.
+Shouldn't it have been self.title_search in the original code?]

 Then our models become: